StanC666/discordjs-ext/README.md

 <h1>discordjs-ext</h1>

-A possibly useless minimal abstraction of the (discord.js)[https://github.com/discordjs/discord.js] library for making bots.
-Sort of Inspired by ((discord.ext).py)[https://github.com/Rapptz/discord.py/tree/master/discord/ext]
+A possibly useless minimal abstraction of the <a href="https://github.com/discordjs/discord.js">discord.js</a>library for making bots.
-Upon further additions, seeks to replace (discord.js-commando)[https://github.com/discordjs/Commando]
+Upon further additions, seeks to replace <a href="https://github.com/discordjs/Commando">discord.js-commando</a>

 <h3>Usage</h3>